docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 [CNI components](https://github.com/projectcalico/cni-plugin).

 At install time, UCP can be configured to install an alternative CNI plugin to support alternative use cases.
-The alternative CNI plugin is certified by Docker and its partners, and published on Docker Hub.
+The alternative CNI plugin may be certified by Docker and its partners, and published on Docker Hub.
 UCP components are still fully supported by Docker and respective partners.
 Docker will provide pointers to basic configuration, however for additional guidance on managing third party CNI components, the platform operator will need to refer to the partner documentation or contact that third party.

+UCP does manage the version or configuration of alternative CNI plugins.
+UCP upgrade will not upgrade or reconfigure alternative CNI plugins.
+To switch between managed and unmanaged CNI plugins or vice versa you must uninstall and reinstall UCP.

 ## Install an unmanaged CNI plugin on Docker UCP